top of page

 The Summer Somatics Series provides weekly somatic movement

-classes with the aim to help dancers and non-dancers alike
+classes with the aim to help movers of all types

 discover new practices for deepening your movement